aldo-gutierrez/bitmasksorter/README.md

 | Mask Average/Median: |     64 | 0000000001000000 |
 | Mask Bits Used (d):  |      3 | 0000000001010001 |

-For this case you can do a Count Sort for only the 3 bits that are part of the mask, 2^3 = 8, with a modified Count Sort that counts 8 values from  000(0) to 111(7)
+For this case you can do a modified Count Sort for only the 3 bits that are part of the mask, 2^3 = 8, with Count Sort that counts 8 values from  000(0) to 111(7)

-Variables defined in a radix sorter
+Some variables defined in a radix sorter

 r = range, for example for unsigned integers is 2^32 d = length of word or digit in bits, typical value is 8 bits (a byte)